 Bio

-Cassandra is a world renowned, multi award-winning baby and child photographer based in Grande Prairie, Alberta.
-She is best known for her outdoor baby and child portraits and draws much of her outdoor inspiration from her childhood spent on a remote farm in northern Alberta.
+Cassandra is a world renowned, multi award winning photographer based in Grande Prairie, Alberta.
+She is best known for her compelling portraits of childhood and draws much of her inspiration from her childhood spent on a remote farm in northern Alberta.

-Her deep appreciation for the experiences that comprise our lives, coupled with her background in clinical psychology, has led Cassandra to develop a unique photographic style with deep roots in storytelling.
-Cassandra is passionate about using her platform to share photographs and stories that aim at creating awareness and uniting people around the world to work toward global understanding and equality for all.
+Her deep appreciation for the experiences that comprise our lives, coupled with her background in clinical psychology, has led Cassandra to develop a unique photographic style with roots in storytelling.
+Cassandra is passionate about using her platform to share photographs and stories that foster empathy and human connection.

-In addition to serving photography clients in her local community, she travels the world, teaching fine-art photography workshops.
-Hundreds of people around the globe have benefited from her honest, detailed, hands-on approach.”
+In addition to serving clients in her local community, Cassandra travels the world teaching photography workshops.
+Many people around the globe have benefited from her honest, detailed, hands-on approach.

 2022 – Portrait